 - Hummingbirds lay the smallest eggs of all birds.
 Their eggs measure less than 1/2 inch long but may represent as much as 10 percent of the mother’s weight at the time the eggs are laid.
 A hummingbird egg is smaller than a jelly bean!

 - At rest, a hummingbird takes an average of 250 breaths per minute.
 Their breathing pace will increase when they are in flight.

-- Depending on the species, habitat conditions, predators and other factors, including threats to hummingbirds, the average lifespan of a wild hummingbird is 3 to12 years.
+- Depending on the species, habitat conditions, predators, and other factors, including threats to hummingbirds, the average lifespan of a wild hummingbird is three to 12 years.